sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 Replace `<DATEFORMAT>` with a [Moment.js date format](https://momentjs.com/docs/#/displaying/format/).
 You could write `{{DATE:<DATEFORMAT> +3}}` to offset the date with 3 days.

 ---
 ##### Values

-This enables you to create interface selections and inputs that will be added to a file.
-This is great when we want to standardise notes easily, or create different hacky tools.
+This enables you to create interface popup windows from commands that let you input data/info that will be added to a file.
+This is great when we want to standardise notes easily by everytime being prompted to provide certain info.

 ``` md
 {{VALUE}} or {{NAME}}
  ```

-Interchangeable.
-Represents the value given in an input prompt.
-If text is selected in the current editor, it will be used as the value.
+These are interchangeable.
+They will either represents the value given in an input prompt or If text is selected/highlighted in the current editor, it will be used as the value.

+By adding a variable name after `Value:` the prompt will show that variable name on the input.
 ``` md
 {{VALUE:<variable name>}}
 ```